rapidfish/personnummer/README.md

 ### Use the API within your own Java project ...
+- Once built (mvn clean install) a local copy of the dependency (.jar) is stored in your local Maven repo ( in the 'm2/' folder )
-- Download, build and include the API as a depedency in your own Maven project - super easy!
+- Now, include it as a depedency, inside your own local Maven project - super easy!
+- Refresh your pom.xml file, and start working using its classes.
+(Use its JavaDoc)

 ```
 <dependencies>